-Two colors that are opposite on the color wheel are called complimentary colors or contrasting colors.
-When they are side by side they create a striking visual effect that draws the eye.
-An example of this would be orange and blue.
-Together they create a compelling visual appeal!
+Complementary colors, also known as contrasting colors, refer to two colors that are positioned opposite each other on the color wheel.
+When these colors are placed side by side, they create a striking visual effect that captivates the viewer's eye.
+An exemplary illustration of this phenomenon can be observed with the combination of orange and blue, which together form a visually compelling harmony.

 Some of my favorite combinations are: